SamTutor/Project5/README.md

 Installation
 ----------------
-1.You can run the app directly via this link http://htmlpreview.github.io/?https://rawgit.com/samauto/Project5/master/index.html
+1. You can run the app directly via this link http://htmlpreview.github.io/?https://rawgit.com/samauto/Project5/master/index.html

 2. You can click the Download Zip button which will download the files to your computer where you can run it from your PC etc or upload it to your own website